-The use of AI applications in government looks to be getting a lift from a new policy focus and the perennial need to improve citizen services with fewer resources.
+The use of AI applications in government looks to be getting a lift from a policy focus and the perennial need to improve citizen services with fewer resources.

 The upshot could be more AI advisory and implementation work for IT consultants focusing on the government space.
 Consulting firms and market researchers presenting at this week's AI World Government conference in Washington, D.C., pointed to the field of conversational AI as a particularly promising area.

 Impetus for greater AI adoption comes, in part, from the AI in Government Act, which aims to promote agency use of AI for the public benefit.
 The Senate (S. 3502) debuted in September 2018, while the House companion legislation in May (H.R.
 2575).
 The House calls for the of an AI Center of Excellence to advise agencies on "developing innovative uses of artificial intelligence."